luxusburg/docker-cubic-odyssey/README.md

 * Docker Compose (for `docker-compose` method).
 * Basic understanding of Docker concepts (volumes, ports).

+>
+> Create an steam account without an email guard to be able to use this Version!
+> User variables `LOGIN` and `PASSWORD` to download the server

 ## 🚀 Quick Start

 It's recommended to create a dedicated directory on your host machine to store server data and configuration before running the commands.
 For example: